Wekios/qwe-testing-library/README.md

 `npm install`

-nd to run the actual tests, use:
+And to run the actual tests, use:

 `npm run test`